 How will the strategy, policy, plan, procedure and/or service impact on:- Potential positive and/or negative impacts Recommendations for improvement/ mitigation Action taken by Directorate / Division.
-Make reference to where the mitigation is included in the document, as appropriate 6.5 Women who are expecting a baby, who are on a break from work after having a baby, or who are breastfeeding.
-They are protected for 26 weeks after having a baby whether or not they are on maternity leave.
-The process for determining the choice of local clinical audit and or service evaluation projects will not discriminate against any women in society None 6.6 People of a different race, nationality, colour, culture or ethnic origin including non-English speakers, gypsies/travellers, migrant workers The process for determining the choice of local clinical audit and or service evaluation projects will not discriminate against any groups in society based on their race, sex, age, sexual orientation, religion and belief None 6.7 People with a religion or belief or with no religion or belief.
-The term 'religion' includes a religious or philosophical belief The process for determining the choice of local clinical audit and or service evaluation projects will not discriminate against any groups in society based on religion and belief None
+Make reference to where the mitigation is included in the document, as appropriate are on a break from work after having a baby, or who are breastfeeding.
+They are protected for 26 weeks after having a baby whether or not they are on maternity leave. to suggest the procedure impacts positively or negatively on women who are expecting a baby, who are on a break from work after having a baby, or who are breastfeeding.
+However, it should be noted that TOIL should either be taken (or paid as overtime if eligible) prior to maternity leave in order to prevent individuals from losing their TOIL.
+6.6 People of a different race, nationality, colour, culture or ethnic origin including non-English speakers, gypsies/travellers, migrant workers There is no specific evidence to suggest the procedure impacts positively or negatively on people of a different race, nationality, colour, culture or ethnic origin including non-English speakers, gypsies/travellers, migrant workers

 How will the strategy, policy, plan, procedure and/or service impact on:- Potential positive and/or negative impacts Recommendations for improvement/ mitigation Action taken by Directorate / Division.
-Make reference to where the mitigation is included in the document, as appropriate 6.8 People who are attracted to other people of: the opposite sex (heterosexual); the same sex (lesbian or gay); both sexes (bisexual) The process for determining the choice of local clinical audit and or service evaluation projects will not discriminate against any groups in society based on their sexual orientation None 6.9 People who communicate using the Welsh language in terms of correspondence, information leaflets, or service plans and design Well-being Goal - A Wales of vibrant culture and thriving Welsh language The process for determining the choice of local clinical audit and or service evaluation projects will not discriminate against any groups in society based on the Welsh Language None 6.10 People according to their income related group: Consider people on low income, economically inactive, unemployed/workless, people who are unable to The process for determining the choice of local clinical audit and or service evaluation projects will not discriminate against any groups in society based on their economic status None
+Make reference to where the mitigation is included in the document, as appropriate 6.7 People with a religion or belief or with no religion or belief.
+The term 'religion' includes a religious or philosophical belief There is no specific evidence to suggest the procedure impacts positively or negatively on people with a religion or belief or with no religion or belief.
+6.8 People who are attracted to other people of: the opposite sex (heterosexual); the same sex (lesbian or gay); both sexes (bisexual) There is no specific evidence to suggest the procedure impacts positively or negatively on people who are attracted to other people of: • the opposite sex (heterosexual); • the same sex (lesbian or gay); • both sexes (bisexual) 6.9 People who communicate using the Welsh language in terms of correspondence, information leaflets, or service plans and design Well-being Goal - A Wales of vibrant culture and The procedure will be translated and available on Public Health Wales' internet pages in both English and Welsh.

 How will the strategy, policy, plan, procedure and/or service impact on:- Potential positive and/or negative impacts Recommendations for improvement/ mitigation Action taken by Directorate / Division.
-Make reference to where the mitigation is included in the document, as appropriate 6.11 People according to where they live: Consider people living in areas known to exhibit poor economic and/or health indicators, people unable to access services and facilities The process for determining the choice of local clinical audit and or service evaluation projects will not discriminate against any groups in society based on economic status None 6.12 Consider any other groups and risk factors relevant to this strategy, policy, plan, procedure and/or service No other risks identified None
+Make reference to where the mitigation is included in the document, as appropriate thriving Welsh language 6.10 People according to their income related group: Consider people on low income, economically inactive, unemployed/workless, people who are unable to work due to ill-health There is no specific evidence to suggest the procedure impacts positively or negatively on people in relation to their income related group.
+6.11 People according to where they live: Consider people living in areas known to exhibit poor economic and/or health indicators, people unable to access services and facilities There is no specific evidence to suggest the procedure impacts positively or negatively on people in relation to where they live.
+6.12 Consider any other groups and risk factors relevant to this strategy, policy, plan, procedure and/or service No other groups identified at risk relevant to the TOIL procedure.

-7. HIA / How will the strategy, policy, plan, procedure and/or service impact on the health and well-being of our population and help address inequalities in health?
+7. HIA / How will the strategy, policy, plan, procedure and/or service impact on the health and wellbeing of our population and help address inequalities in health?